chirst/mars/README.md

 Each rover will be finished sequentially, which means that the second rover won’t start to move until the first one has finished moving.

-OUTPUT

-The output for each rover should be its final co-ordinates and heading.

-INPUT AND OUTPUT

-Test Input:

 ```
 5 5
 1 2 N